Graph Isomorphism and Circuit Size: Main Theorem

+For the other implication, the hypothesis implies $\GA \in \UP \cap \coUP$.
+Thus, on input $(G,H)$, there is a unique computation path that either provides a proof that one of $G$ and $H$ is not rigid, or else provides a proof that both are rigid.
+To show that $A$ and $\overline{B}$ are in $\UP$, one can guess the unique isomorphism between $G$ and $H$.
+To show that $\overline{A}$ and $B$ are in $\UP$, one can use the hypothesized $\promisecoUP$ algorithm for $\RigidGI$. \end{proof}

-The first author acknowledges the support of National Science Foundation grant CCF-1555409.
-The second author was supported by an Omidyar Fellowship from the Santa Fe Institute during this work.
-We thank V. Arvind for helpful comments about the graph automorphism problem and rigid graphs.
-We thank Alex Russell and Yoav Kallus for helpful ideas on encoding and decoding graphs
+\subparagraph*{Acknowledgments.} E.~A. acknowledges the support of National Science Foundation grant CCF-1555409.
+J.~A.~G. was supported by an Omidyar Fellowship from the Santa Fe Institute and mNational Science Foundation grant DMS-1620484.
+D.~v.~M. acknowledges the support of National Science Foundation grant CCF-1319822.
+We thank V.~Arvind for helpful comments about the graph automorphism problem and rigid graphs.